Nong Zhigao rebellions: Aftermath

-According to official accounts, Nong Zhigao was executed by the ruler of Dali and his head presented to Song authorities.
-However popular accounts claim he fled further south into modern northern Thailand, where his descendants thrive to this day.
+According to the Zizhi Tongjian, Nong Zhigao was executed by the ruler of Dali and his head presented to Song authorities.
+The History of Song says that his death cannot be known.
+Popular accounts claim he fled further south into modern northern Thailand, where his descendants thrive to this day.
 The Zhuang of Wenshan Zhuang and Miao Autonomous Prefecture identify as survivors of Zhigao's rebel movement and other groups in Dali City, Xishuangbana, and northern Thailand claim to be descended from Zhigao.
 Many Zhuang songs refer to him as "King Nong" (Vangz Nong).

 The Song took full control of the Zuo and You rivers, incorporating the regions into the Song bureaucracy.
 When Zhigao and his fellow rebel chieftains fled, they were replaced by Song-allied clans, primarily the Huang and Cen who were given hereditary posts.
 Chinese schools in Zhuang areas were set up and the sons of elite Zhuang who enrolled in them later took posts in the Song bureaucracy.
 Chinese style dress began to influence the Zhuang, who started buttoning their clothing on the right, women wearing bodices, giving up trousers for skirts, and wearing their hair in the Chinese style.
 Many of the former rebels were enlisted in the Song army, which paid for more than 50,000 Zhuang troops known as Tuding from 1064 to 1067.
 Although they fought for the Song, they only obeyed the orders of their Zhuang chieftains.

 Although the Song court's early attention to the frontier leaders was largely symbolic, by the time of Song Shenzong (r.
 1065–85), "local militia" (tuding) were being actively organized among the aboriginal villages so as to provide the first line of defense for the Chinese empire.
 Wang Anshi would comment in an essay on the administration of the Yong frontier command that the aboriginal communities of the Left and Right rivers should be relied upon for the security of both Guangxi and Guangdong.